 All year 10 students continue to study careers through their weekly EE lessons.

-All year 10s have a week of work experience in June 2019.
+All year 10s have a week of work experience in June.
 Work Experience is another valuable program that we encourage all students to participate in during Year 10.
 This gives students the opportunity to experience the “world of work” and the whole process from searching, applying and fulfilling the placement is a great learning curve and confidence boost for students when applying for future employment opportunities.
+With the impact of coronavirus in June 2020 this is a week that was moved online and many work shops were provided to support with budgeting, dressing for work, interview skills, goal setting and much more.
+We will ensure that the opportunity is there to experience the world of work, no matter what the circumstances are.

 After the work experience, all year 10 students will be interviewed by an external professional person, supporting them in interview techniques and their CVs.